rhdtownsend/mesa-summer-school-2019/source/maxilab.rst

 ---------------------------

-GYRE assumes that the perturbation :math:`f'(t)` to some quantity :math:`f`, caused by an oscillation mode with angular frequency :math:`\sigma`, takes the form
+GYRE assumes that the perturbation :math:`f'(t)` to some quantity :math:`f`, caused by an pulsation mode with angular frequency :math:`\sigma`, takes the form

 .. math::